Amadio gets 1st goal in surging LA Kings' 5-3 win over Leafs

 Los Angeles already had its huge lead before Auston Matthews scored on his first career penalty shot in the second period.
 Morgan Rielly and Connor Brown also scored for the Maple Leafs, who have lost four of five.

-Matthews got a second penalty shot in the final minutes after Los Angeles defenseman Jake Muzzin knocked the net off its moorings, but Matthews missed the net.
+Matthews got a second penalty shot in the final minutes after Los Angeles defenceman Jake Muzzin knocked the net off its moorings, but Matthews missed the net.

 McElhinney stopped 23 shots in just the second appearance of the season by Frederik Andersen's backup.